artyuum/request-dto-mapper-bundle/README.md

 **Note:** All classes implementing the `SourceInterface` are automatically tagged as "artyum_request_dto_mapper.source", and this is needed by the mapper in order to retrieve the needed source class instance from the container.

-If you disabled `autoconfigure` option, you will need to explicitly tag your custom source in your application.

 ### 2. Subject
 The FQCN (Fully-Qualified Class Name) of the DTO you want to map (it must be present as your controller argument).